kevinmcnally000/kevinmcnally000/README.md

-## 👋 Hi there!
+# 👋 About me

+🎓 Currently studying for a MSc Medical Physics

-🔭 I’m currently working on my research project for my MSc in Medical Physics, which is on the topic of MRI.
+🔭 Currently working on a research project on the topic of MRI

+🧲 The project is looking into how magnetic resonance fingeprinting can be employed to measure T2* and magnetic field perturbations simulataneously

 <!--
 **kevinmcnally000/kevinmcnally000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.